WHAT ARE MICRO-ORGANISMS OR BUGS?

 WHAT CAUSES MICROBIAL CONTAMINATION IN FUELS?

 It is caused by living microscopic cells.
 They can be either bacteria or fungus, such as mold.
 The same thing happens to a loaf of bread or a piece of cheese.
 Even if kept refrigerated, it can be contaminated with mold.
 The same thing occurs when fuel becomes colonized by HYDROCARBON UTILIZING MICRO-ORGANISMS.
-Microbes can enter the tank through the vents, fill tubes or be sucked in by the breathing action of the fuel tank during the fluctuation in temperature and tank volume.
-Also, fuel that sits in a tank is more susceptible to contamination than fuel that is rapidly consumed, such as fuel that is used for a back up generation system compared to a high volume service station where the fuel is used and replaced frequently.
+Microbes can enter the tank through the vents, fill tubes, or be sucked in by the breathing action of the fuel tank during the fluctuation in temperature and tank volume.
+Also, the fuel that sits in a tank is more susceptible to contamination than fuel that is rapidly consumed, such as fuel that is used for a backup generation system compared to a high volume service station where the fuel is used and replaced frequently.

 Where does this contamination originate?

 Anywhere and everywhere!
 These micro-organisms exist in air, water and soil.
 Every time fuel is handled, the chance of contamination increases.
 What’s more, it occurs in virtually any environment from the tropics to the high arctic.